Dave Ramsey On Roth vs. Traditional 401(k)

 The History: 401(k) versus Roth 401(k)

-The 401(k) plan traces its roots to 1978, when Congress passed the Revenue Act of 1978 and added Section 401(k) to the Internal Revenue Code.
-These plans gained popularity in the early 1980s after the IRS issued implementing regulations, and they really took off as traditional pension plans declined during the 1990s.
+The 401(k) plan traces its roots to 1978, when Congress passed the Revenue Act of 1978 and embedded Section 401(k) into the Internal Revenue Code.
+These plans gained traction in the early 1980s after the IRS issued implementing regulations, and they took off in earnest as traditional pension plans declined through the 1990s.

-Here’s how it works.
-(To be clear, this is a simplified explanation.
-Consult your tax advisor for specifics tailored to your situation.)
+Here’s a simplified explanation.
+(Consult your tax advisor for specifics tailored to your situation.)
 Suppose you earn $50,000 annually.
-Between your contributions and your employer’s match, you decide to set aside 10% of your salary ($5,000) in a 401(k) plan.
-That $5,000 goes in pre-tax, meaning it’s deducted from your taxable income.
-Your taxable income instantly drops to $45,000.
-In this example, you’ve also just dropped from the 22% tax bracket into the 12% bracket.
+Between your contributions and your employer’s match, you set aside 10% of your salary ($5,000) in a 401(k) plan.
+Under the traditional structure, that $5,000 goes in pre-tax: it’s deducted from your taxable income, dropping it to $45,000.
+In this example, you’ve also slipped from the 22% bracket into the 12% bracket.

 designer491 / Getty Images